 All of us read something or the other every day.
-Can we make use of a small part of that reading to improve our English language skills – mainly written, but to some extent spoken as well – at a much faster rate than we currently are.
+Can we make use of a small part of that reading to improve our English language skills – mainly written English, but to some extent spoken English as well – at a much faster rate than we currently are?

 Yes, we can.
 (The similarity of this sentence to Mr. Obama’s 2008 election slogan is purely coincidental.)